 - Add the leftover bolognaise as the base.
 Put any other ingredients you like on top and cover with cheese.

-- Preheat your oven to 200 degrees C / 400 F and bake until golden, for about half an hour.
+- Preheat your oven to 200 degrees C / 400 F and bake until golden, for about 20 minutes.

 Leftover pizza is great for breakfast, brunch or as a snack the next day.

 Here are a few other recipes I made pizza, using leftovers: